 Policy & Implementation Principles

-In response to charter question 1 (A set of principles that would underpin any GNSO policy and implementation related discussions, taking into account existing GNSO Operating Procedures), the WG recommends adhering to the following principles in any policy or implementation related discussion or activity.
+In response to charter question 1 (A set of principles that would underpin any GNSO policy and implementation related discussions, taking into account existing GNSO Operating Procedures), the WG recommends adhering to the following principles when policy or implementation related issues arise in the implementation phase.
 Note, section D is still under review by the WG and as such any input on this particular section is encouraged as part of the public comment period.

 A. Overarching Principle

-Since its inception, ICANN has embraced the bottom-up multistakeholder model (MSM) as a framework for the development of inclusive, global DNS policy.
+Since its inception, ICANN has embraced the bottom-up multistakeholder model (MSM) as a framework for the development of global DNS policy.
 “Multistakeholder Model” is an organizational framework or structure for organizational governance or policymaking which aims to bring together all stakeholders affected by such governance or policymaking to cooperate and participate in the dialogue, decision making and implementation of solutions to identified problems or goals.
 A “stakeholder” refers to an individual, group or organization that has a direct or indirect interest or stake in a possible outcome.

 ICANN’s implementation of the Multistakeholder Model is composed of different Internet stakeholders from around the world organized in various Supporting Organizations, Stakeholder Groups, Constituencies and Advisory Committees, and utilizes bottom-up, consensus-based policy development processes, open to anyone willing to participate.